dmartinpro/seldonio.github.com/configuration.md

 ### Recommendation Algorithms<a name="recommender-algorithms"></a>

 Zookeeper is also used to store the algorithms chosen to provide recommendations for each client.
 For example, one client may use matrix factorization where as another may use a clustering algorithm.
 Now that we have the various concepts defined we can look at how they translate into configuration.
-A client's algorithms are controlled with JSON stored in a ZooKeeper node hierarchy.
+Client's algorithms are controlled with JSON stored in a ZooKeeper node hierarchy.
 Unfortunately this currently has to be inputted manually.
 Below are some important nodes.

  * /config/default_strategy